wix/cli-app-templates/shipping-rates/README.md

 1. Back in the terminal, press **S** to open your development site in your browser.
 1. Add at least 1 item to your cart and navigate to your Cart page.
 1. Open the shipping rates dropdown in the order summary.
-You should see a new **Standard Delivery** method with the settings defined in your app’s shipping rates service plugin.
+You should see a new **Standard Delivery** method with the settings defined in your app's shipping rates service plugin.

    ![Standard delivery](./images/cli-shipping-rates-standard-delivery.png)